Whiplash Neck Aches and Pains Recovery: What Helps, What Slows It Down & When to Seek Support

 Sleep Tips While Recovering

-A slightly thinner pillow for a few nights
+Try a slightly thinner pillow for a few nights.

-Side-lying with a towel roll under the neck
+Sleep on your side with a towel roll under your neck.

 When to Seek a Physiotherapy Assessment

-A physio can identify what’s contributing and guide your next steps.
+A physiotherapist can identify contributing factors and guide your next steps.

-With early mobility, pacing, and reassurance, things returned to normal within weeks.
+With early mobility, pacing, and reassurance, they returned to normal within weeks.

 This content is general and does not replace advice from a registered health professional.